The ultimate Scotland Guide

 Everything you need to know for you upcoming adventure to…Scotland!

-Well, for those of you who don’t know where Scotland is located, it is part of the United Kingdom in Europe.
-Basically it is famous for its Loch Ness Monster called Nessie, which is a thousand year old legend.
-But I’ll talk about that later on.
-However, the „Nessie land“ offers a lot more than just a monster living in a lake in the Highlands.
-For other people Scotland means Scotch whisky, which is certainly sure.
-They have wonderful whiskies.
+Well, for those of you who don’t know where Scotland is located, it’s part of the United Kingdom in Europe.
+It’s perhaps most famously known for the legend of the Loch Ness Monster—Nessie—a creature that has sparked imaginations for centuries.
+But I’ll get back to that later.
+Scotland, or „Nessie Land“ as some might call it, offers so much more than just a mysterious lake in the Highlands.
+For many, Scotland also means Scotch whisky—and rightly so.
+They produce some truly exceptional whiskies.

-To get to Scotland, we took the plane from Luxembourg with a stopover in London Heathrow with British Airways.
-It was my first flight with them and I really enjoyed it.
-Maybe you have direct flies from your starting country but at that time, we hadn’t.
+To get to Scotland, we flew from Luxembourg with a stopover at London Heathrow, traveling with British Airways.
+It was my first time flying with them, and I really enjoyed the experience.
+Depending on where you’re coming from, you might find direct flights, but unfortunately, we didn’t have that option at the time.

 Best time to go?

 This really depends on you.
-If you love summer, you should go in summer, but if you prefer another season, it is up to you to chose.
-As it is in the United Kingdom, the chance of rain is really high, altough we didn’t had any rain during our whole stay, which was really awesome.
+If you love summer, then visiting in the summer months is a great choice.
+But if you prefer another season, it’s entirely up to your own taste.
+Since Scotland is part of the United Kingdom, the chance of rain is generally quite high—although we were really lucky and didn’t have any rain during our entire stay, which was amazing!

 How to get there?